colegottdank/helicone-replay-session-blog/README.md

    yarn start
    ```

-## What it does
+## What It Does

-This script demonstrates how to use Helicone with OpenAI API calls.
-It shows how to make requests to OpenAI services while leveraging Helicone's features for monitoring and analyzing API usage.
+- **Start a New Debate Session:** Engage in a debate with an AI assistant on a topic of your choice.
+- **Replay an Existing Session:** Replay a previous debate session by providing its session ID.

 ## Note

-Make sure you have the necessary API keys and permissions to use both Helicone and OpenAI services.
+Ensure you have valid API keys for both Helicone and OpenAI.